Emergency Grant Program

 First Six-month Period

 Formal applications must be made on the accompanying form and submitted in digital format (PDF).
-If an application was submitted to continue funding of the Parent Grant or a project derived from it, provide a digital copy of this application and the critique provided by the funding agency.
-If an application was not submitted, explain your logic for delaying submission and your plans for submission of applications (see Conditions of the Award).
+If an application was submitted to continue funding of the Parent Grant or a project derived from it, that application should be included.

 Fourth Six-month Period